 The cloud saves businesses money as they don’t need to spend on hardware, facilities etc. The pay as you go billing structure also means that you don’t overspend on resources that aren’t being used.

-Using a managed hosting provider also means that companies don’t need an in-house IT department, as maintenance, support, patching etc is handled by the host.
+Using a managed cloud hosting provider also means that companies don’t need an in-house IT department, as maintenance, support, patching etc is handled by the host.

 Most cloud hosts offer great server performance with powerful processing power, CPUs and SSD drives.
 Having a hosting provider also means that they will invest in the most up to date hardware, rather than having to purchase expensive equipment yourself.